Cancellative sparse domination: Regular martingales - multiscale operators and dyadic harmonic analysis

-The third term on the last display above is exactly the one we want, so it only remains to estimate each of the terms in the second, which are supported on pairwise disjoint sets.
-Fix $j$ and $x\in Q_j$, and assume $Q\in \D_{m_1}$, $Q_j \in \D_{m_2}$, which holds for some $m_2>m_1$.
-We can write
+The second term on the last display above is exactly the one we want to iterate, so it only remains to estimate the first.
+To do so we rewrite it as

 with the last sum being possibly empty.
 For each $R\in\D$ and $T\in\D_t(R)$, $S\in \D_s(R)$ we have